Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-08-SNAPSHOT.md

 HT-SHA-512-UNIQ     | SHA-512             | tls-unique
 HT-SHA3-512-ENDP    | SHA3-512            | tls-server-end-point
 HT-SHA-256-UNIQ     | SHA-256             | tls-unique
-Table: Defined HT SASL mechanisms
+{: title="Defined HT SASL mechanisms" }

 # The HT Authentication Exchange

 The mechanism consists of a simple exchange of precisely two messages between the initiator and responder.

-The following syntax specifications use the Augmented Backus-Naur form (ABNF) notation as specified in [@!RFC5234].
+The following syntax specifications use the Augmented Backus-Naur form (ABNF) notation as specified in {{RFC5234}}.

 ## Initiator First Message